 Safety: Aruba is one of the safest Caribbean islands.
-The population is about 115.000 only, the crime rate is very low.
+The population is about 115.000 only, and the crime rate is very low.
 However, travelers are advised to take normal safety precautions and use common sense like not leaving valuables in the car and at the beach, or not carrying too much money to avoid thefts.

 If you are in need of some serious rest and relaxation, then you should consider seriously taking an Aruba beach vacation.
 This small yet adventure-filled island that is part of the Lesser Antilles south of Venezuela is a one-stop-shop destination that has something to offer for any kind of visitor.

 People going on their honeymoon love it because it is possibly the most romantic island in the Caribbean.
 Luxury holidaymakers find it to be a premier destination with its many four- and five-star hotels fronting the legendary Palm Beach and Eagle Beach.
-Culture vultures adore the thriving capital city Oranjestad where the lively Caribbean vibe meets the Netherlands culture.
+Culture vultures adore the thriving capital city of Oranjestad where the lively Caribbean vibe meets the Netherlands culture.

 Despite the island’s small size, the opportunities here are endless so a vacation in Aruba is everything but boring!
-Discover the amazing natural beauty of the Arikok National Park, surf at the Hadicurari Beach, hunt down the best Dutch-made cheese in the capital Oranjestad, or just chill out on world-leading powder sand beaches, this all wait for you here.
+Discover the amazing natural beauty of the Arikok National Park, surf at the Hadicurari Beach, hunt down the best Dutch-made cheese in the capital Oranjestad, or just chill out on world-leading powder sand beaches, this all waits for you here.

-Aruba has a lot to offer for children too: spending the day at the Donkey Sanctuary, visiting the Ostrich Farm or enjoying sheltered bays like Baby Beach.
+Aruba has a lot to offer for children too: spending the day at the Donkey Sanctuary, visiting the Ostrich Farm, or enjoying sheltered bays like Baby Beach.
 At night, Aruba presents Palm Beach casinos and Oranjestad pubs featuring live music.

-Aruba’s best 5 beaches
+Aruba’s Best 5 Beaches